 In the late evening, Skopelos town comes to life, and there are plenty of bars and restaurants to choose from.

-Thanks to Linn Haglund from Pack Up and Wander for contributing Skopelos to this collaboration.
+Thanks to Linn Haglund from Brainy Backpackers for contributing Skopelos to this collaboration.

 Symi, the Greek Island closest to Turkey geographically, is also one of the most beautiful in Greece.
 The island is dotted with neo-classical pastel facades like you would see in Cinque Terre or Positano; yet, in comparison, Symi is relatively untouched.